Reviews You Can Rely On

 Comfort

 The Think does well here, providing comfort for eight to ten-hour days and checking all the boxes.
-It has adjustable lumbar support, tilt stop, and firm cushions, but it still doesn't quite measure up to some of the more expensive options in our test suite.
+It features adjustable lumbar support, a tilt stop, and firm cushions, but still falls short of some of the more expensive options in our test suite.
 However, for its price, we were more than happy with the overall performance.

 steelcase think - the think falls approximately in the middle of our comfort metric.